 - Show Controls - Display zoom, direction arrows, and map scale

-Resize the block
+Resize the block (computer only)

 Change the Map Block's height by clicking and dragging the bottom handle.